Elongated skulls and a mythical underwater Mayan cave

-A flooded sinkhole in southern Mexico that terrifies local villagers has just been explored by underwater archaeologists, who found the submerged cavern littered with elongated skulls and human bones.
+A flooded sinkhole in southern Mexico that terrifies local villagers was recently explored by underwater archaeologists, who found the submerged cavern littered with elongated skulls and human bones.

 The underwater cavern, known as Sac Uayum, is a cenote located in Mexico’s Yucatán Peninsula.
 A cenote is a natural pit resulting from the collapse of limestone bedrock that exposes groundwater underneath.
 They were sometimes used by the ancient Maya for sacrificial offerings.

 Sac Uayum sits just outside the ruins of the ancient Maya city of Mayapán, about 40 kilometres south of Mérida, the capital of the Mexican state of Yucatán.
 Mayapán was a major political centre from the 12th to the 15th century AD and contained a city enclosed within a stone wall.
 Within the city walls, there were around 40 cenotes which would have served as vital sources of water for the 17,000 residents and may have even been the reason for the city to have been built there.